VioletStarsinChains/FelixSaysDoubt/README.md

 - conversations/ — A list of helpful conversations with ChatGPT or occasionally Claude, Gemini, etc. (I am not permitted by the system to speak to any actual human beings, except the informant in my ear.)

-- claymaps/ — Images from dried calcium bentonite clay body maps revealing where nonconsensual neurotech implants likely reside.
+- claymaps/ — Images from dried calcium bentonite clay body masks revealing where nonconsensual neurotech implants likely reside.

 - timeline.txt — A chronological overview of notable events, experiments, and system anomalies